mcorbin/riemann-go-client/README.md

 Features:
 * Idiomatic concurrency
-* Sending events, state updates, queries.
+* Sending events, queries.
-* Feature parity with the reference implementation written in Ruby.
+* Support tcp and udp client.

 This client is a fork of Goryman, a Riemann go client written by Christopher Gilbert.
 Thanks to him !
 The initial Goryman repository (https://github.com/bigdatadev/goryman) has been deleted.
 We used @rikatz fork (https://github.com/rikatz/goryman/) to create this repository.